 “They just love this interaction so much that it makes sense for me to work with other children and maybe encourage others to do the same”.

-Now Joshua is enrolled at Te Tari Puna Ora O Aotearoa where Sarah also completed her studies, and works part time at the same ECE centre where his wife teaches the under-3s.
+Now Joshua is enrolled in a teacher education course, and works part time at the same ECE centre where his wife teaches the under-3s.

 He says he is enjoying his studies so far, and is thrilled by the support offered by both the families and staff at the ECE centre where he works.